Evaluating Pulsed Radiation Therapy to Treat Glioblastoma

 What are some possible benefits I can expect from taking part in this study?

-There is evidence that the addition of radiation therapy to immune therapy is effective in shrinking or stabilizing your type of cancer.
-It is not possible to know now if the study approach will extend your life compared to the usual approach.
+There is evidence that TMPRT is effective in stabilizing your cancer.
+It is not possible to know at this time if the study approach (TMPRT plus temozolomide) will result in reducing mental decline compared to the usual approach (standard radiation therapy plus temozolomide).
 This study will help the study doctors learn things that will help people in the future.

 How long will I be in this study?